 This is where the Magic the Gathering economy originates.
 People have reasons for wanting certain cards, while others create a livelihood by offering cards for sale.
 There is a booming secondary market for Magic the Gathering cards, much like there is a secondary market for publically issued shares of stock in corporations (NYSE, NASDAQ).
 Prices fluctuate daily based on supply and demand.
 Those who understand the price patterns can actually profit off this market, much like investors are able to profit off stock trades.

-So why do people buy booster packs?
+So why do consumers buy booster packs?
 Mostly because it’s fun to open them, so fun that it can become addicting.
 There are also variants of the game which require unopened packs to be opened as part of play.
 In the next section I will explain the “Limited” variants of Magic that require opening booster packs, as well as other variants.
 Once you understand the different ways the game is played, you’ll be able to understand how kids can enjoy the game as much as they would with expensive variants, but without the high cost.

 Different Ways to Play Magic the Gathering